nolotz/facilior/README.md

 ## Installation

 Clone this repository to any location on your system, then run the composer install command within the cloned directory so the dependencies will be installed.
-Finally add that location to your system's PATH so that the ` spark ` executable can be run from anywhere on your system.
+Finally add that location to your system's PATH so that the ` facilior ` executable can be run from anywhere on your system.

 ## Usage